lrjbrual/laravel-view/resources/assets/vendors/rickshaw/README.md

 This library works in modern browsers and Internet Explorer 9+.

 Rickshaw relies on the HTMLElement#classList API, which isn't natively supported in Internet Explorer 9.
 Rickshaw adds support by including a shim which implements the classList API by extending the HTMLElement prototype.
 You can disable this behavior if you like, by setting `RICKSHAW_NO_COMPAT` to a true value before including the library.

-## Dependencies

-Rickshaw relies on the fantastic [D3 visualization library](http://mbostock.github.com/d3/) to do lots of the heavy lifting for stacking and rendering to SVG.

-Some extensions require [jQuery](http://jquery.com) and [jQuery UI](http://jqueryui.com), but for drawing some basic graphs you'll be okay without.

 ## Building